-3.2.3 Activity Definition based on Model and Algorithm
+3.2.3.
+Activity definition based on the model and algorithm.
 The definition and tracking of activity configurations is required to implement efficiently Hashlife.
 Model activity consists of the number of new configurations of cells.
 Here, the number of cells changing state is not the main factor of activity: